 House, the oldest Jewish dwelling in North America.

-Festival performed on the banks of the Hudson and includes a
+Shakespeare Festival performed on the banks of the Hudson and

-special session with actors.
-Prior to the performance we will
+includes a special session with actors.
+Prior to the performance,

-finest examples of Federal architecture in the country with grand
+of the finest examples of Federal architecture in the country with

 June 5-10 or June 26-July 1, 2016